 Hi, I’m Joanne Tracey and I’m an author.
 I write contemporary women’s fiction – or what some term “chick lit”.
 You can find my books here.

-A couple of years I published a book titled Wish You Were Here.
+A few years ago I published a book titled Wish You Were Here.
 The leading lady in that book was a character named Maxine (Max) Henderson.
 Max lived in a (fictional) village in The Cotswolds called Brookford.